Email Validation Regex in TypeScript

 const isValid = validateEmail(email);

-console.log(isValid);
+console.log(isValid); Conclusion#

 Email validation using regex in TypeScript is a powerful and straightforward way to ensure that the email addresses entered by users are in a valid format.
 By understanding the fundamental concepts, using the right usage methods, following common practices, and adhering to best practices, you can create robust email validation mechanisms in your TypeScript applications.
-Remember to combine client - side and server - side validation for maximum security and data integrity.
+Remember to combine client-side and server-side validation for maximum security and data integrity.